 Since the start of the year, internet fraud on the Turbotax 2015 free platform increased by approximately 37%.
 This percentage includes suspicious filers and filers who had their information compromised by hackers.
 TurboTax 2013 creators were not aware of this glitch for quite some time.
 When they discovered the issue, they started making changes to their interface, and now these issues are becoming less frequent.

-If you are using TurboTax 2015 to file your 2014 taxes, the software can save you a lot of time by transferring last year’s information into the current year, explains Frank Ellis, a tax specialist.
+If you are using TurboTax 2015 to Maximize Your Refund while filing, the software can save you a lot of time by transferring last year’s information into the current year, explains Frank Ellis, a tax specialist.

 In an article in the Traverse City based Tax Preparation Examiner, Ellis explains in detail how users can simply use last year’s information and then submit their return to the IRS with the up to date information.